RushiaKawaii693/HHA-507-Assignment-2/README.md

 Explanation: The oldest patient in the dataset is 76 years old, and the results list the top five by age with the youngest of the bunch being 65.

+E) Data quality check
+Description: Identifies patients with missing or placeholder diagnosis/CPT codes (NULLs, 'UNK', or '00000')

+Result:
 <img width="1917" height="1078" alt="Screenshot 2025-10-01 200942" src="https://github.com/user-attachments/assets/3c090382-69bd-4464-b0fb-9966a06e35e9" />

+Explanation: No patients had missing or placeholder ICD-10 or CPT codes, showing that all information was recorded..